ircjr/get_next_line/README.md

 3
 ```

+Now, we can see the essence of a static variable, which is the ability to retain its value between function calls.

 ## 📋 Testing

 This command will compile your project and run the program, displaying the output with newline characters represented as **$**.
 Make sure to uncomment the main function in the [**get_next_line.c**](https://github.com/ircjr/get_next_line/blob/main/get_next_line.c) file before running and replace **<size>** with the desired buffer size.